danielzayas/SWE-bench-Live/ARCHITECTURE.md

   - Base image selected
   - Success/failure status
 - Docker images: `{namespace}/sweb.eval.{arch}.{instance_id}`

+**Filtering Long-Running Instances**:
+- When a Stage 3 run times out for a particular `instance_id`, add that ID to `curation/output/timeouts.txt`.
+- Before launching RepoLaunch again, run `python curation/filter_timeouts.py --output curation/output/raw_tasks.filtered.jsonl` and use the filtered JSONL when generating the Stage 3 manifest.
+- This prevents repeatedly attempting instances that are known to exceed the time budget.

 **Export**: `launch/to_swebench.py` converts RepoLaunch results to SWE-bench-Live instance format